yoonhero/resemble_gan/README.md

 ## CycleGAN

-[CycleGAN](https://github.com/yoonhero/Brainstormers/blob/master/study_log/Generative-Model.md#cyclegan) is one of the most popular method for image-to-image translation.
+[CycleGAN](https://github.com/yoonhero/Brainstormers/blob/master/study_log/Generative-Model.md#cyclegan) is one of the most popular methods for image-to-image translation.
 I make two pairs of Generator and Discriminator.
-I trained this model on Google Colab for 100 epochs.
+I trained this model on Google Colab for 500 epochs for an 2 hours with premium GPU.

 [code](https://github.com/yoonhero/resemble_gan/tree/model-release/ResembleCycleGAN)